cometbft/knowledge-base/README.md

 ## Contributing

-Core team members can make updates directly to the `main` branch without submitting pull requests.
-Only if you feel you need content to be reviewed should you submit a pull request.
+Core contributors with write access to the repository can make updates directly to the `main` branch without submitting pull requests.
+If you would like your content to be peer-reviewed, please submit a pull request.

-For non-core team contributors:
+For non-core contributors:
 - If you find a mistake in any of the concepts you encounter in this repository, please submit an issue, or a pull request that addresses the mistake.
 - If you would like to add concepts, or expand on them in some way, please